18 Weeks Pregnant Is How Many Months? Baby Size & Symptoms

 18 Weeks Pregnant with Twins

-At 18 Weeks Pregnant Is How Many Months, carrying twins feels very different compared to a singleton pregnancy.
+At 18 weeks pregnant, carrying twins feels very different compared to a singleton pregnancy.
 Since your body is supporting two babies, your belly size is usually larger, symptoms may be stronger, and milestones like kicks can come earlier.
 This stage brings both excitement and unique challenges.

 • Belly may appear bigger and rounder than a singleton pregnancy